Tony-Stark-AMB/git_practicing/README.md

 ```
 git log
 ```
-5. If you are having trouble remembering commands or options for commands, you can use Git help.
+5. [!WARNING] If you are having trouble remembering commands or options for commands, you can use Git help.

 There are a couple of different ways you can use the help command in command line: